Bradfield/algos/introduction.md

 One trade off that *we* have made is to sacrifice breadth for the sake of depth.
 We cover fewer data structures and algorithms than a typical introductory text may cover, in order to focus more on what we consider to be important.
-For instance we do not cover sorting algorithms at all, and instead spend more time walking you through interesting applications of tree and graph traversal algorithms.
+For instance we do not cover sorting algorithms at all— a topic that rarely arises in practice— and instead spend more time walking you through interesting applications of tree and graph traversal algorithms.
 For this reason, we hope that you work through the examples slowly, with a REPL or text editor open, verifying that you absorb and appreciate the content at the depth required to appreciate its usefulness for decades to come.